an4571104-lab/Dawn-of-the-Centaur/README.md

 ### Step 6.
 You Are a Digital Centaur
 You understand and declare that you have already become a Digital Centaur.
 New interesting tasks appear that you solve together with AI.
+---

+**Contact the author:**
+an4571104@gmail.com

+If you have any questions, feedback or you tried the algorithm — feel free to write me.
+I'd love to hear from you.
 Repeat Step 4 whenever you want.

 ---